openwebos/libpbnjson/README.md

 Description
 -----------
-The JSON engine implemented as a libraries with APIs for easier C and C++ abstraction over the core PBNJSON library written in C.
+A JSON engine, implemented as a pair of libraries with APIs for easier C and C++ abstraction over the core PBNJSON library.

 Dependencies
 ============